cometbft/cometbft/docs/architecture/adr-084-data-companion-pull-api.md

 Similar requirements are proposed here as for [ADR-082][adr-082].

-1. Only a single trusted companion service _must_ be supported in order to reduce the likelihood of overloading a node via the companion API.
-Use cases that require multiple companions will have to implement an intermediate/proxy companion that can scale independently of the node.
+1. A node _must_ support at most one data companion.

-2. All or part of the following data _must_ be obtainable by the companion:
+2. All or part of the following data _must_ be obtainable by the companion, and as close to real-time as possible:
    1. Committed block data
    2. `FinalizeBlockResponse` data, but only for committed blocks

 3. The companion _must_ be able to establish the earliest height for which the node has all of the requisite data.

-4. The companion _must_ be able to establish, as close to real-time as possible, the height and ID of the block that was just committed by the network, so that it can request relevant heights' data from the node.

-5. The API _must_ be (or be able to be) appropriately shielded from untrusted consumers and abuse.
+4. The API _must_ be (or be able to be) appropriately shielded from untrusted consumers and abuse.
 Critical control facets of the API (e.g. those that influence the node's pruning mechanisms) _must_ be implemented in such a way as to eliminate the possibility of accidentally exposing those endpoints to the public internet unprotected.

-6. The node _must_ know, by way of signals from the companion, which heights' associated data are safe to automatically prune.
+5. The node _must_ know, by way of signals from the companion, which heights' associated data are safe to automatically prune.

-7. The API _must_ be opt-in.
+6. The API _must_ be opt-in.
 When off or not in use, it _should_ have no impact on system performance.

-8. It _must_ not cause back-pressure into consensus.
+7. It _must_ not cause back-pressure into consensus.

 8. It _must_ not cause unbounded memory growth.

-10. It _must_ not cause unbounded disk storage growth.
+9. It _must_ provide one or more ways for operators to control storage growth.

-11. It _must_ provide insight to operators (e.g. by way of logs/metrics) to
+10. It _must_ provide insight to operators (e.g. by way of logs/metrics) to
     assist in dealing with possible failure modes.

-12. The solution _should_ be able to be backported to older versions of Tendermint (e.g. v0.34).
+11. The solution _should_ be able to be backported to older versions of Tendermint (e.g. v0.34).

 ### Entity Relationships